bimabd/v1-client-api/docs/src/index.md

 Sandbox URL: [https://sandbox.bimabd.com](https://sandbox.bimabd.com)

-Test Credentials: Will be shared to you in personal email
+Test Credentials / Secret Key: Will be shared to you in personal email

 ## Countries